Clay handbuilding

 A clay project dries over the course of a day or so under cover, and if left too long it becomes too dry to work on, so it’s best to take it home to do detail carving etc.

-We have limited storage space so once they’re baked the items must be picked up or painted within two months.
-We do not guarantee they’ll be kept for more than two months.
+We have limited storage space so once they’re baked the items must be picked up or painted within 30 days.
+We do not guarantee they’ll be kept for more than 30 days, but if you need them kept longer you just need to tell us.

 We call you as soon as the items are ready for pickup or painting, and we will call again before the items are disposed.
 Make sure you check your phone messages.
 Unfortunately we do not compensate if the items were disposed.